Bridging The Strategy Implementation Gap: Why executives must champion project delivery to realise the UK’s Industrial Strategy

 Underestimate the complexity of implementation

-Lack the right governance, culture, and capability to execute
+Lack the correct governance, culture, and capability for execution

-According to Forbes, while 82% of Fortune 500 CEOs believe their organisations are good at strategic planning, only 14% believe they’re good at implementing it.
+According to Forbes, 82% of Fortune 500 CEOs believe their organizations excel at strategic planning.
+However, only 14% think they are effective at implementing those strategies.
+This disparity reflects The Strategy Implementation Gap—and it's where executive leadership must engage.

 The DELIVER Framework: A Principle-Based Approach to Execution

-To bridge this gap, Bawtree propose the DELIVER framework—an award winning, practical, principle-based model for turning strategy into results:
+To bridge this gap, Bawtree proposes the DELIVER framework—an award-winning, practical, principle-based model designed to turn strategy into tangible results:

 Discover: Diagnose issues and opportunities through structured reviews and stakeholder engagement.

-Examine: Link issues to solutions and prioritise based on value and risk.
+Examine: Link issues to solutions, prioritizing based on value and risk.

 Learn: Leverage lessons from past initiatives and industry best practices.